-With all the political talk about walls again, and where they should and shouldn’t exist, it made us wonder: why do Vatican walls exist, anyway?
+With all the political talk about walls again, and where they should and shouldn't exist, it made us wonder: why is there a wall around the Vatican, anyway?
 Who exactly are they trying to keep out?
 Or maybe keep in?
 Read on to learn the answer.
-And for more coverage of the president, here’s why science says he could use a dog.

 The answer is exactly what you were expecting.
 The Vatican walls were built to keep out pirates.
 (Wait that wasn't what you were expecting?
 Weird.)

 During the 9th century, Saracen pirates were pillaging much of southern Italy.
 When they sacked St. Peter's in 846, Pope Leo IV decided he needed a little extra protection.
 A 39-foot-tall wall was constructed around Leonine City, an area which included the current Vatican territory.

 "Gradually the Muslim threat receded and many gates were opened in the walls," says Thomas Noble, a papal history expert at Notre Dame University.
 But then came the 16th century and a new pope, Pius IV, who proclaimed, "Nah!
 Close ‘em up, boys."
 (We're paraphrasing.)
 "The problem in those later times was that political violence in Rome sometimes threatened the papacy," says Noble.
 It wasn't pirates this time, but Roman Emperors looking to pick a fight (and maybe steal some of the church's sweet art.)